Tracy Baird, MPH, Research Associate | [email protected]

-Catie Mudd, MSW, Regional Manager | [email protected]
+Sabrina More, Regional Manager – South Georgia | [email protected]

-Jean Rector, Regional Manager | [email protected]
+Jean Rector, Regional Manager – Northeast Georgia | [email protected]

-Matthew Reisdorph, Director of Business Operations | [email protected]
+Matthew Reisdorph, Director of Systems Development | [email protected]

-Julie Sawyer, Director of Communications and Special Events | [email protected]
+Julie Sawyer, Communications Associate | [email protected]

 Johnna Stein, Director of Training | [email protected]

-Jessi Williams, LMSW, Regional Manager – Central and South Georgia | [email protected]
+Catie Todaro, MSW, Regional Manager – Coastal & Central Georgia | [email protected]